October 28, 2019

 - The Alternative Method

-NAKIVO Backup & Replication offers improved backup capabilities by adding Office 365 backup to its feature set.
+NAKIVO Backup & Replication offers improved backup capabilities by adding Microsoft Office 365 backup to its feature set.
 Start the Free Trial of our product, discover how NAKIVO Backup & Replication works in your environment, and receive an Amazon eGift card for your feedback.

 There are some requirements that must be met to connect to Exchange Online PowerShell.